 ING's purpose - empowering people to stay a step ahead in life and in business - represents ING's belief in people's potential.
 ING empowers people and businesses to realise their own vision for a better future.
-In 2022, ING decided, based on the external trends around us, to build its strategy around this purpose and focus on making the difference for people and the planet by providing a superior customer experience and putting sustainability at the heart of what we do.
-The Management Board Banking and Supervisory Board actively discuss the progress, and where needed priorities are set.
+This year, ING decided, based on the external trends around us, to update its strategy around this purpose and focus on growing the difference for people and the planet by providing superior value for customers and putting sustainability at the heart of what we do.
+The Management Board Banking and Supervisory Board actively discuss the progress of the strategy, and where needed priorities are set.

 ING's strategy drives the continuous dynamic planning process, which incorporates plans for the medium term.
-In 2022, the dynamic plan for the period 2023-2025 was approved by the Management Board Banking and the Supervisory Board.
-It includes, among others, the 2025 plans developed by the countries to safeguard and foster longer term thinking and execution.
+In 2024, the dynamic plan for the period 2025-2027 was approved by the Management Board Banking and the Supervisory Board.
+It includes, among other things, the 2025 plans developed by the countries to safeguard and foster longer term thinking and execution.

-Further information on ING's purpose, strategy and developments can be found on ing.com and in section 'Our strategy' in the Annual Report 2023.
+Further information on ING's purpose, strategy and developments can be found on ing.com and in section 'Our strategy' in the Annual Report 2024.